Maya-Claveau/pp5-kosmo-creations/README.md

 #### _Subscribe to Newsletter_

 Customer has the possibility to subscribe to the newsletter to keep informed about latest design, special events.
 [Mailchimp](https://mailchimp.com/) service was used for this purposes in v0.1.

 In v0.2 there was a change has been made regarding newsletter approach.
 MailChimp was removed, instead I made an newsletter page that any users can view it.
-In the future, there will be possibility to subscribe and unsubscribe to our newsletter.
+In the future, there will be possibile to subscribe and unsubscribe to our newsletter.

 #### _SEO_